 Other questions to consider:

 - How timely is your feedback?

 - Will you give feedback to students privately or in a whole-group setting?
-Will it be given written or orally?
+Will you write it down or give it orally?

 - How will you tailor your feedback to the individual student?
 Based on what you know about the student, have you considered his/her needs and thought about what the student’s reactions will be?

 - How will you question the student?
-Will you begin by asking the student questions so that you can learn about their thinking or will you wait until after giving feedback to the student?
+Will you begin by asking the student questions?
 Will you question the student near the end of your feedback conversation?

 These questions or considerations could help you clear up misconceptions.
 As always, you can read more about this topic using the links below.
 You can learn more tips for improving your instructional practices by visiting my other Reflection Tips.
 If you don’t currently have a feedback framework, in July 2020, I developed the E.M.P.O.W.E.R.
 Feedback framework.
 This feedback framework guides teachers through the process of empowering students to take ownership for their learning.
 If you are interested, it is available on all platforms and can be found in Chapter 6 here.